Design of a new reporting and project analytics tool for the CollabNet Enterprise environment.

 At the time of this project, the software development industry was in the process of growing and maturing to become a recognized integral part of all companies, not just "software product" companies.
 Application Lifecycle Management (ALM) emerged as a new concept model for labeling and tracking the lifecycle of software development.

 Collabnet Enterprise Edition (CEE) already had full-featured tools for the developers, but they were “silos,” and there was no insight into what was happening in those tools.

 As a step in product maturation to embrace ALM and address a gap in the feature set, Project Metrics was conceived and designed as a new integrated capability to generate reports and visualizations of key project activity metrics for project/product managers and project team members (developers, testers, and observers).

 The project metrics design concept was not defined to be an all-inclusive reporting tool, and it was not intended to replace either stand-alone reporting applications or Excel (there was a separate effort to build an api for external tools).

 Instead, it was just-enough reporting on pre-defined metrics, primarily for project/product managers who were already creating reports and charts manually for the rest of the team and stakeholders.

-There were two main challenges to Project Metrics:
+There were two main user experience challenges to designing Project Metrics:

 Since the scope of the reporting and measurements was constrained, the creation process could be distilled down to a wizard pattern with three steps:

-Within the creation wizard, as each step was submitted, the choices available in the next step dynamically updated for the user, offering only options that were appropriate for the preceding choices.
-This reduced the task to be as simple as possible, making the sequence fast and easy for any user.
+Within the report creation process, as each step was submitted, the choices available in the next step dynamically updated, offering only options that were appropriate for the preceding choices.
+This reduced the task to be as simple as possible, making the sequence fast and easy for anybody.

 Furthermore, it neatly benefitted the overall product experience because misconfiguration and incompatible selections were “designed out.”
 A report could return zero results and that would be a valid report (e.g. there are no open issues this week).
 But an invalid report that returned errors could not be created.